KenKundert/avendesora/doc/advanced.rst

 You can specify a script directly to the :ref:`value command <value command>`.
-You can specify them as account attributes (in this case then need to be embedded in :class:`avendesora.Script`), or you can specify them to :ref:`account discovery recognizers <discovery>`.
+You can specify them as account attributes (in this case then need to be embedded in :class:`avendesora.Script`).
+Or you can specify them to :ref:`account discovery recognizers <discovery>`.

 Scripts are useful if you need to combine an account value with